Table of Contents

 Improves breathing patterns

-Enhances recovery after stress
+Faster recovery after panic

 Role in Long-Term Anxiety Management

-May improve sleep quality
+Improves sleep quality

 🧠 Expert Opinion – Psychiatrist